-The Global Mission Fellows program grew out of the historic US-2 and Mission Intern programs.
+The Global Mission Fellow program grew out of the historic US-2 and Mission Intern programs.
 We celebrate our dedicated alumni and our more than 60-year legacy of young adults in mission.

 US-2 Program since 1951

 Immediately after World War II, the Methodist Board of Missions set up programs that allowed young adults to spend three years volunteering in Africa (A-3), Japan (J-3), and Latin America (LA-3).
 The US-2 program, which was modeled after these programs, began as an “us too” appeal to have young adults serve in the United States.
 It was established in 1951 by the Women’s Division as an opportunity for young women to serve.